Skip to content

 Learners watching a learning video on a tablet, Central African Republic, 2020. ©Zaza Bamboy

-In Bangui, the MSF Academy is now active in two of the CHUC wards: the Neonate ward with over 45 learners and the Internal Medicine ward with over 75 learners.
+In Bangui, the MSF Academy is now active in two of the CHUC wards: the Neonate ward with 49 learners and the Internal Medicine ward with over 80 learners.
+In Bangassou, 74 learners started the BCNC in November 2023.
+In Bambari, a second group of participants started the programme in April 2024, 66 in total.